bernard-legras/ASTuS/HT-OMPS/combinat.md

 ### Definitions
 <!-- #endregion -->

-OMPS fixed latitude grid with 50 bins between -35 and 20
+OMPS fixed latitude grid with 50 bins between -35 and 20, that is with a latitude resolution of 1.1 degree that approximates the actual resolution of OMPS

 ```python
 extended = False